Adjuvant therapy: Breast cancer

 However, ethical concerns have been raised about the magnitude of benefit of this therapy since it involves further treatment of patients without knowing the possibility of relapse.
 Dr. Bernard Fisher, among the first to conduct a clinical trial evaluating the efficacy of adjuvant therapy on patients with breast cancer, described it as a "value judgement" in which the potential benefits must be evaluated against the toxicity and cost of treatment and other potential side effects.

+Often related to fear of side effects, more recent work has indicated that women do not take adjuvant therapy as prescribed or may stop before they should.
+A study in 2023 exploring the extent to which an information leaflet could help women to understand the benefits and to reduce their concerns and found that quotes from other women with breast cancer contributes to more positive beliefs.

 Combination adjuvant chemotherapy for breast cancer

 Giving two or more chemotherapeutic agents at once may decrease the chances of recurrence of the cancer, and increase overall survival in patients with breast cancer.
 Commonly used combination chemotherapy regimens used include: